CalColor’s Mission & Vision

 CalColor Academy’s vision is to be a leader in innovative curriculum design and a model of excellence in visual arts teaching.
 We believe in the importance of art education in making a positive impact on society.

-2014: We launched the Fremont Campus, with a teaching team and a new brand – CalColor Academy.
+2014, We moved to a professional studio in Fremont and got our brand — CalColor Academy.
 Our students grew to 200.

 At CalColor, we believe every individual has a unique artistic sensibility within that can be unleashed through inspiring and empowering teaching, and appropriate technical guidance.